Do Go On - 448 - The Curse of the Lottery Winner

 The three of us don't listen anymore.

-We've got, for a little while we've had a great editor named AJ do it.
+For a little while, we've had a great editor named AJ to it.

 Giddy up.